guyjacoby/ydata/super-resolution/README.md

 ![dilatednet-training](figures/dilatednet-training.png)

-And a few examples of the target images and the reconstructions:
+And a few examples of the target images and their reconstructions:

 ![dilatednet-results](figures/dilatednet-results.png)